 Real numbers, point set theory, limit points, limits, metric spaces, continuity, sequences and series, Taylor series (multivariate), uniform convergence, Riemann-Stieltjes integrals.
 Requirements: statistics graduate standing.

-Introduction to computing environments and statistical packages, descriptive statistics, basic inferential methods (confidence intervals, chi-square tests); linear models (regression and ANOVA models--specification and assumptions, fitting, diagnostics, selection, testing, interpretation).
+Descriptive statistics, basic inferential methods (confidence intervals, chi-square tests); linear models (regression and ANOVA models—specification and assumptions, fitting, diagnostics, selection, testing, interpretation); nonlinear models, logistic regression.
 Prerequisites: STAT:3101.
 Corequisites: STAT:4100 or STAT:5100.
 Requirements: facility with matrix algebra.
 Same as IGPI:5199.

 Design of experiments and analysis of designed experiments; models for fixed and random effects; mixed models; design and analysis of complex plans; sample-size methods.
 Prerequisites: STAT:5200.
 Recommendations: prior exposure to SAS software.

-Continuation of BIOS:4120; correlation, simple and multiple linear regression, confounding, interactions, model selection, single and multiple factor ANOVA (analysis of variance) models, contrasts, multiple comparisons, nested and block designs, and an introduction to mixed models; designed for non-biostatistics majors.
-Offered spring semesters and summer sessions.
+Continuation of BIOS:4120; correlation, simple and multiple linear regression, confounding, interactions, model selection, single and multiple factor ANOVA (analysis of variance) models, contrasts, multiple comparisons, nested and block designs; introduction to mixed models; for non-biostatistics majors.
+Offered spring semesters.
 Prerequisites: BIOS:4120.
-Same as BIOS:5120.
+Same as BIOS:5120, IGPI:5120.

 Introduction to data management techniques and problems encountered in gathering and processing data from biomedical investigations; introduction to SAS, techniques taught in SAS; designed for non-biostatistics majors.
 Offered fall and spring semesters.
 Recommendations: prior programming experience with C, C++, Python, Java, or other.
-Same as BIOS:5310.
+Same as BIOS:5310, IGPI:5310.

 Conditional expectations; Markov chains, including random walks and gambler's ruin; classification of states; stationary distributions; branching processes; Poisson processes; Brownian motion.
 Prerequisites: STAT:4100.